The art of moving fast but with control.

 Eventually, some organizations began embracing Agile principles and CI/CD.
 No doubt, these models have allowed teams to move faster, and they mark a big improvement over Waterfall.
 (At LaunchDarkly, we’re big proponents of Continuous Delivery.)

 Nevertheless, the idea of shipping code to a production environment multiple times a day—in some cases, unfinished code—exceeds many companies’ risk tolerance.
-Software organizations, particularly in highly regulated industries, want to be assured that if they start shipping changes all the time, they will have a way to shield customers from the failures that occur at those high velocities.
+Software organizations, particularly in highly regulated industries, want to be assured that if they start shipping changes all the time, they'll have a way to shield customers from the failures that may occur at those high velocities.
 Better yet, they want mechanisms for delivering the right software changes to the right customers at the right time.

 Ultimately, what they want is speed with control.
 And that is precisely what Progressive Delivery enables.